-CHICAGO — The American Medical Association (AMA) today introduced the 21 members of its Board of Trustees for the coming year following elections held during the Annual Meeting of the AMA House of Delegates.
-For the first time, the three highest elected AMA officers are women physicians.
+CHICAGO — The American Medical Association (AMA) today introduced the 21 members of its Board of Trustees for the coming year following elections held during the Special Meeting of the AMA House of Delegates.

-The other executive officers on the AMA Board of Trustees for 2019-2020 are:
+The other executive committee members on the AMA Board of Trustees for 2020-2021 are:

-- Bruce A. Scott, M.D., an otolaryngologist from Louisville, Ky., the newly elected speaker of the AMA House of Delegates.
+- Bruce A. Scott, M.D., an otolaryngologist from Louisville, Ky., is the speaker of the AMA House of Delegates.

-The newly elected members of the AMA Board of Trustees are:
+The new or re-elected members of the AMA Board of Trustees are:

-- Lisa Bohman Egbert, M.D., an OB-GYN from Dayton, Ohio, is also the newly elected vice speaker of the AMA House of Delegates.
+- Lisa Bohman Egbert, M.D., an obstetrician-gynecologist from Dayton, Ohio, the vice speaker of the AMA House of Delegates.

 - Michael Suk, M.D., J.D., M.P.H., M.B.A., an orthopaedic surgeon based in Danville, Penn.

-Members of the AMA Board of Trustees are elected by physicians and medical students representing more than 190 state and specialty medical societies who gathered in Chicago this week for the Annual Meeting of the House of Delegates, the AMA's policy-making body.
+Members of the AMA Board of Trustees are elected by physicians and medical students representing more than 190 state and specialty medical societies who gathered virtually for the Special Meeting of the House of Delegates, the AMA's policy-making body.
 The mission of the AMA is the promotion of the art and science of medicine and the betterment of public health.

 Robert J. Mills